All Products

 ParameterTypeRequiredDefault valueExampleDescription

-SourceKeyString arrayYesThe names of the source fields.
+SourceKeyString arrayYesThe source field.

-IVStringNo00000000000000000000000000000000The initialization vector (IV) for encryption.
-The value must be a 32-character hexadecimal string.
+IVStringNo00000000000000000000000000000000The initialization vector for encryption.
+It must be 32 hexadecimal characters.
 The default value is 00000000000000000000000000000000.

 KeepSourceValueIfErrorStringNofalsefalseSpecifies whether to keep the original field value if encryption fails.

-• `true`: Keeps the original value.
+• true: keeps the original value.

-• `false` (default): Does not keep the original value.
+• false (default): does not keep the original value.

 If encryption fails, the field value is replaced with ENCRYPT_ERROR.